A waterproof mastectomy drain bag holder is an essential item for a breast cancer patient after surgery.

 I used a satin stitch to enclose the edge of the webbing and making it super secure.

 I also sewed a rectangle with an “X” through the pieces just like I would bag handles.
-This should only go to the top edge of the drain holder and not puncture the neoprene.
+This should only go to the top edge of the drain holder.

 Step 4: Connect the two drain bag holders.

-To connect the second mastectomy drain bag holder, you need to thread the webbing through the strap adjuster.
+To connect the second mastectomy drain bag holder to the first, you need to thread the webbing through the strap adjuster.

 The webbing needs to be threaded partly through the buckle before you insert the webbing into the slit of the second drain holder.